 Recovering from Wrongful Termination

 If you have recently been fired from your job, know that you have rights.
 At The Brown Firm in Alexandria, VA, we will protect your best interests in every situation while maintaining a high level of standards and ethics.
 To know where you stand after a work dismissal, contact our wrongful termination attorney.
 We can help you determine if you are eligible for wrongful termination claim based on your individual situation.
-Call our office today to schedule a free consultation.
+Call our office today to schedule a consultation.